-It is important that you receive our standard terms of business, please find these enclosed.
+It is important that you receive our standard terms of business.

 At SAS Daniels LLP, client satisfaction is our number one priority.
 We value feedback from our clients and so we take time to listen and respond positively to what they have to say.
 By being passionate about understanding their needs we ensure that we deliver what they want in the most efficient and helpful way.

 We would welcome your suggestions as to how we could improve our client service.
 All of our clients are assigned a Client Manager (CM) and this will be confirmed in the Work Summary which you have either already received or will be receiving shortly.
 It is the responsibility of your CM to ensure that you receive the high level of service that you deserve and that we aspire to provide.
 They will be your main point of contact at SAS Daniels LLP and you may raise any queries that you may have with them.

 The Work Summary sets out some key information about the scope of work that we will carry out for you, who will do that work, and what we expect the costs will be.
 We strive to be as open and transparent as possible and will continue to update you throughout to ensure that there are no surprises.

 It may be that you wish to agree a bespoke Service Legal Agreement (SLA) more suited to your needs.
 We are always happy to agree specific arrangements with our clients and your CM will be pleased to discuss this with you.
 They will also work with you to agree service standards such as response times and reporting levels to suit your requirements.

 We have a dedicated Quality Team who work closely with your CM.
 We may change or add to our procedures to ensure that our service levels continue to improve and will always notify you of any proposed improvements at the earliest opportunity.

 If you would like to contact us more generally about your service requirements, then please do not hesitate to contact your CM, any of the Business Group Heads or me.